sdc-china/IDA-doc/_posts/2018-03-08-test-smart-comparison.md

       ![][cropped_image]

-  5. If you want to unselect the selected area, click the other area.
-The confirm form will be shown, and click **OK**.
+  5. If you want to unselect area, just click any area not being selectd.
+The confirm form will be shown soon, and click **OK**.
 It will switch back to the whole image comparison.

   6. Click **<<** button and you can go back to test case edit page.